mozilla-mobile/firefox-ios/BUILDING.md

 If the `brew switch` does not work because Carthage 0.15 is not available, you will have to `brew uninstall carthage' and install the binary distribution manually from https://github.com/Carthage/Carthage/releases/tag/0.15

-You can now execute our `checkout.sh` script:
+You can now execute our `bootstrap.sh` script:

 ```
-./checkout.sh
+./bootstrap.sh
 ```

-> If checkout fails with an error like `fatal: Not a git repository (or any of the parent directories): .git` you may have to remove the `~/Library/Caches/org.carthage.CarthageKit` directory first.
-See [this Carthage issue](https://github.com/Carthage/Carthage/issues/407)

-At this point you have checked out the source code for both the Firefox for iOS project and it's dependencies.
+At this point you have checked out the source code for both the Firefox for iOS project and built it's dependencies.
 You can now build and run the application.

 Everything after this point is done from within Xcode.